2black0/MicroPython-ESP32-BLE/README.md

 MicroPython ESP32 BLE

-This is Demo of BLE on ESP32 used for Communication between Android
+This is Demo of BLE on ESP32 used for Communication with Android

-you need install Serial Bluetooth Terminal or you can make your own apps :)
+you need install Serial Bluetooth Terminal (from PS) or you can make your own apps :)

+Device:
-Device ESP32 Wemos D1 Mini + HDC1080 Sensor
+- Wemos ESP32 D1 Mini
+- HDC1080 Sensor

-MicroPython Firmware esp32-idf4-20210202-v1.14.bin (download here https://micropython.org/download/esp32/)
+MicroPython Firmware: esp32-idf4-20210202-v1.14.bin (download here https://micropython.org/download/esp32/)

 How to use:
 1. Copy main.py into your device